Taylor Porter Partner Eddie Hughes serves as the Chair of the Oil/Gas/Regulated Industry practice, and as a member of the firm's Executive Committee.

 Eddie has argued before Louisiana state and federal district courts, Louisiana appellate courts, the United States Court of Appeals for the Fifth Circuit, and the Louisiana Supreme Court.

-Eddie received his Juris Doctor from the LSU Law Center where he was a member of the Louisiana Law Review and Order of the Coif.
-He graduated from the University of Southwestern Louisiana (now University of Louisiana at Lafayette) with a B.A. in Political Science in 1994.
+Eddie received his J.D. from the Louisiana State University Paul M. Hebert Law Center where he was a member of the Louisiana Law Review and Order of the Coif.
+He graduated from the University of Southwestern Louisiana (now University of Louisiana at Lafayette) with a B.A. in 1994.
 Before law school, Eddie worked as an independent petroleum landman where he negotiated the sale and acquisition of potential and existing oil and gas properties for various small to medium-sized oil and gas exploration companies.

 After law school and immediately before joining the firm, Eddie served as a judicial law clerk for the Honorable James J. Brady, United States District Judge, Middle District of Louisiana.